-The Ontario Federation of Agriculture (OFA) is accepting applications for its 2019 student bursary program.
-OFA is offering three bursaries in the amount of $2,000 per recipient for students of OFA families across Ontario who are entering or currently pursuing a post-secondary education in an agriculture-related program.
-This is the fourth year that OFA will be awarding bursaries to OFA family members.
+The Ontario Federation of Agriculture (OFA) is offering three bursaries in the amount of $2,000 per recipient.
+The bursaries are available for students of OFA families who are entering or currently pursuing a post-secondary education with a goal of pursuing a career in an agriculture-related field.

-The bursary winners will be announced at OFA’s 2019 Annual General Meeting at the Hamilton Convention Centre in Hamilton, Ontario.
+The winners will be announced at OFA’s 2021 Annual General Meeting in November.

 Please refer to the Bursary Terms and Conditions for additional information.